-The need for rehabilitation is certified by ZUS evaluating doctor or by a voivodeship occupational medicine centre.
+The need for rehabilitation is certified by ZUS certifying doctor or by a voivodship occupational medicine centre.

-The entitled person receives the compensatory benefit from sickness insurance.
-However, a person who has undergone vocational rehabilitation as a result of an accident at work or occupational disease receives the benefit from the accident insurance.
+The eligible person receives the compensatory allowance from sickness insurance.
+An exception is a person who has undergone vocational rehabilitation as a result of accident at work or occupational disease – he/she receives the allowance from the accident insurance.

-The compensatory benefit is not granted for periods of:
+The compensatory allowance is not granted for periods of:

 - incapacity for work due to sickness,